RiceGum: Other work

 RiceGum was featured in the Super Bowl LII commercial for Monster headphones.
 In the ad, he plays a man on a subway who is inspired by Iggy Azalea to fashion a headset from scratch, which is accepted by an executive.

 In 2023, RiceGum began live streaming on the online video platform Rumble.

+On May 30, 2024, Le announced that his contract with Rumble was ending and that he was retiring from streaming.